-This is an important issue because some consequences of Brexit will be automatic because the UK and EU-27 will continue to trade in some form.
+This is an important issue because some consequences of Brexit will be automatic, because the UK and EU-27 will continue to trade in some form.
 Other consequences will depend on whether the UK decides to change the way it governs itself when not trading with the EU-27.
 Will the UK take a conscious decision to stop adhering to EU law, and develop an increasingly separate body of law governing only the UK?
 Or will it decide to transpose certain EU regulations into UK law by use of appropriate UK statute, and so maintain the status quo?
-Again, at the moment, there is no legal or political framework for answering these questions.
+The Government has stated that the current corpus of EU law is likely to be transposed into UK law.

 Of course, exporters of goods and services to the EU-27 will always need to adhere to EU-27 rules affecting that trade, in the same way that US exporters to the EU have to comply with EU rules at the moment.
 But there is no particular legal reason why the UK should align itself with all EU law, particularly those that do not directly affect trade with the EU-27, for example, many employment, tax or competition rules.
 Nor is the UK required to keep EU rules designed to regulate trade within the EU, for example public procurement rules designed to eliminate national preferences.
-It is almost impossible to predict what effects a divergence of UK law from EU law will have, and so this checklist does not cover this issue.
+It is almost impossible to predict the effects that a divergence of UK law from EU law will have, and so this checklist does not cover this issue.